OData/RESTier/README.md

 There is also a growing set of tools to support Restier-based development
 - [Breakdance.Restier](https://github.com/cloudnimble/breakdance): Convention-based name troubleshooting and integration test support.
 ## Community
 After a couple years in statis, Restier is in active development once again.
-The project is lead by Robert McLaws and Chris Woodruff.
+The project is lead by Robert McLaws, Mike Pizzo, and Chris Woodruff.

 ### Weekly Standups
 The core development team meets once a week on Google Hangouts to discuss pressing items and work through the issues list.
 A history of